bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'box_zoom'``
 * icon: |box_zoom_icon|

-The box zoom tool allows the user to define a rectangular region to zoom the plot bounds to.
-This is done by left-dragging a mouse, or dragging a finger across the plot area.
+The box zoom tool allows you to define a rectangular region to zoom the plot bounds to by left-dragging a mouse, or dragging a finger across the plot area.

 LassoSelectTool